How to Make Korean Cucumber Kimchi (Oi Sobagi) – Easy Summer Recipe

 Crisp and Flavorful – The Charm of Oi Sobagi, a Korean Summer Kimchi

 It’s the height of summer in Korea.
-These days, it’s so, so, so—so hot that I don’t even want to step outside.
-You instantly understand the phrase “can’t breathe from the heat.”
+These days, it’s so hot that even stepping outside feels like a burden.
+You instantly understand what people mean when they say the heat feels suffocating.
 When it’s this hot, I lose my appetite and feel sluggish.
-That’s exactly when Oi Sobagi becomes the perfect side dish!
+That’s exactly when Oi Sobagi becomes the perfect side dish.

 There are a few kinds of kimchi that remind me of summer, but my absolute favorite is Oi Sobagi.
 The signature crunch of cucumber, the refreshing taste, and the gentle umami flavor—this dish has it all.
-I actually make it year-round, not just in summer… but let’s keep that between us.
-Hehe.
+To be honest, I make it quite often—even when it’s not summer.

 It might feel like a lot of work—salting the cucumbers and making the stuffing—but once you carefully fill them one by one, it feels like you’ve packed love into each bite.
 Especially when I place a well-fermented Oi Sobagi on top of a warm bowl of rice, I can’t help but say, “Ah, it really is summer.”